tarun2000/Fourth-PR/README.md

 Click on Fork Button.

-After that open the file which you want to do changes.

-[Add hobbies](https://github.com/HacktoberFest-CU/Fourth-PR/blob/master/Add%20hobbies) is our first file.

-Click on the edit button and add your details in the mentioned format.
+Create a new file with your NAME and add your details.

 Last Click on Commit Changes .